McLeodMoores/xl4j/TUTORIAL.md

  3. Next to the dropdown list towards the botton, click 'Go'.

  # Using Java projects from Excel
- ## Using existing code (1)
+ ## Using existing libraries (1)

  In this example, we are going to write a layer that allows the **TODO link** starling implementation of the ISDA CDS model to be used from Java.
 To get pricing and risk metrics, we need
   - A yield curve
   - A CDS curve
   - A CDS trade definition

-  Just for reference, here is an example of the Java code that is used to construct a yield curve using the starling library:
+  Just for reference, here is some example Java code that constructs a yield curve using the starling library:

   ``` java
   /** The trade date */